In search of convexity: diagonals and numerical ranges: Convexity of the set of constant diagonals

-for all $j\in \mathbb N$ and $k=1,\dots,n$.
+for all $j$,$ 1\le j\le N,$ and $k=1,\dots,n$.

-If the space $H$ is finite dimensional, then it is easy to see that $\mD_{{\rm const}}(T)$ is a singleton --- the normalized trace of $T$.
+If the space $H$ is finite dimensional and $T\in B(H)$, then it is easy to see that $\mD_{{\rm const}}(T)$ is a singleton --- the normalized trace of $T$.
 This is a classical result due to A. Parker, see \cite[Theorem 1.3.4 and p.
 28]{Horn} or \cite{Fil69}.
 We give its proof for completeness, and since the argument is instructive for our subsequent considerations.
-For $T\in B(H)$ denote by $\tr T$ the trace of $T,$ whenever it is well defined. \begin{proposition} Let $\dim H=N<\infty$ and $T\in B(H)$.
+For $T\in B(H)$ denote by $\tr T$ the trace of $T,$ whenever it is well defined. \begin{proposition} Let $H$ be a Hilbert space, $\dim H=N<\infty,$ and let $T\in B(H)$.
 Then $\mD_{{\rm const}}(T)=\{N^{-1}\tr T\}$. \end{proposition}

 \begin{proof} If $\la\in\mD_{{\rm const}}(T)$ then $\tr T=N\la$, and so $\la=N^{-1}\tr T$.

 Conversely, let $\la=N^{-1}\tr T$ and $(u_j)_{j=1}^N$ be any orthonormal basis in $H$.
 Then

 since $W(T)$ is convex.
 Let $u\in H$ be a unit vector such that $\langle Tu,u\rangle=\la$.
 Decomposing $H$ as $H=\CC u\oplus \{u\}^\perp$, one infers that $T$ is of the form